arjunthumbayil/College_Admission_Success_Regression_Model/README.md

 ## Motivation:

-After observing many of my friends trying hard and not getting into the University of their choice in the US, I was intrigued to know whether the admission process that seems to be a black-box can be broken down using Analytical tools.
-Anxiety can be caused by low GRE and TOEFL scores.
-So, I shall look whether they play an important role or are there other factors than can quantitatively outweigh Standardized Test Scores.
-Furthermore, this tool can help students in building a stronger Profile.l
+After observing many of my friends trying hard and not getting into the University of their choice in the US, I was intrigued by the admissions, which from outdside seems like a black-box, could actually be broken down using Analytics and predicted by Machine Learning.
+When a candidate gets a low GRE or TOEFL score it is a cause anxiety and tension.
+So, I look whether they play as much an important role, or there are other factors that can quantitatively outweigh Standardized Test Scores.
+Furthermore, this tool can help students in building a stronger Profile.

 ## Workflow :